-To practice self-control, try: Red Light, Green Light!
+To practice self-control, try playing a game like "Red Light, Green Light."
 The goal of this game is to get from a designated starting line to a designated finish line.
-When the leader says "Green Light," everyone can walk towards the finish line, but when the leader says "Red Light," children must freeze.
-If children are still moving when the leader says "Red Light," they must go back to the starting line.
+When the selected leader says, "Green light," everyone walks towards the finish line, but when the leader says, "Red light," children must freeze in the same spot.
+If children are still moving when the leader says, "Red light," they must go back to the starting line.
 The first person to the finish line becomes the new leader.
-To make things more challenging, try adding "Yellow Light," where children must walk very slowly.
+To make things more challenging, try adding "Yellow light," where children must walk very slowly.
 Once they get the hang of it, try creating funny names together for new commands that require players to take tiny steps, big steps, walk in a pattern (like switching from backward to forward every 3 steps), hop, or dance toward the finish line!